CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Blocks/data-storage/write-data/write-data-with-key.md

 ***

-### Write to a data storage collection with a key that already exists
+### Write to a Data Storage Collection with a Key that Already Exists

 This example will write `{"Domain": "domain", "Username": "newUsername", "Password": "encryptedPassword"}` of type [UserCredentials][] with key `"username "`to an existing [Data Storage Collection][] named `"users"`.